ETMC-Exponenta/COVID-19-simulator/README.md

 The model allows a qualitative assessment of the effect of people movement and also quarantine on the spread of coronavirus infection.

-The dynamics of the movement of people and the spread of infection was done in Simulink, the processing of results and visualization were done in MATLAB.
+The dynamics of the movement of people and the spread of infection was done in Simulink and Stateflow, the processing of results and visualization were done in MATLAB.

 ## Requirements